CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 ## FizzBuzz Challenge
+Do you remember the Fizz Buzz game we ware working on in the Prep-course?
+First time around, we wrote the program using Ruby.
+Let's do it in JavaScript and implement a web interface using HTML and jQuery.

+*- Will this Fizz Buzz bulls^^t ever end?*, you ask yourself.
+Well, the Fizz Buzz kata is a very common programming challenge when learning a new language.
+It's a kind of "Hello World" program, but slightly more advanced.

+**The idea with this challenge is that since you have written this code in Ruby, you'll be able to spot both similarities and differences the JavaScript implementation compared to Ruby.**

 ### Week 2 JavaScript/Jasmine challenge
-**Do you remember the Fizz Buzz game we ware working on in the Prep-course?
-At that time we wrote the program using Ruby.
-Let's do it in JavaScript and implement a web interface using HTML and jQuery.
-To successfully complete the challenge, I want you to deploy it using GitHub pages (also something we've done during the Prep-course, remember?)**
+**To successfully complete the challenge, We want you to deploy it using GitHub pages (also something we've done during the Prep-course, remember?)**

 We have prepared this repository for you with all the necessary tools in terms of a testing framework, the  basic folder structure, some spec files, etc.  What you need to do it to make it all work together.